PLAYERUNKNOWN-Productions/go-wayback-user-support/README.md

 **Playtest Minimum Requirements**
 - OS: windows 10
-- Processor: Intel Core i5-10600K
+- Processor: Intel Core i5 8600
-- Memory: 24 GB RAM
+- Memory: 16 GB RAM
-- Graphics: Nvidia GeForce RTX 2080/3070
+- Graphics: NVIDIA GTX 1070
 - DirectX: Version 12
 - Storage: 10 GB available space

-Note: These requirements are different to our planned min spec at launch - which you can check out on [the _Go Wayback!_ Steam page](https://steam.pp.studio/Prologue).

 ### Update Your Graphics Drivers
 We're using the latest technological advancements, so updated drivers are a must.
 Outdated drivers can cause performance issues or crashes in _Go Wayback!_ Please ensure your graphics drivers are up to date.